Health Issues That Can Put a Halt to Your Yoga Practice

 1. Risk of Injury

 When you have lesser mass muscle or strength, practising complex yoga poses becomes very difficult.
-Stretching your muscles in such a situation is dangerous since you won’t be having much flexible muscle tendons or ligaments.
+Stretching your muscles in such a situation is dangerous since you won’t be having many flexible muscle tendons or ligaments.
 In turn, you might have to suffer muscle tear, tendon or ligament break, and much more.
 Thus, be aware while yoga practice not to push beyond your limits.

-It is a condition in which you lose bone density, and your bones tend to lose its sturdiness.
-Hence, yoga puts more pressure on your joints, which have the risk of cracking.
+It is a condition in which you lose bone density, and your bones tend to lose their sturdiness.
+Hence, yoga practice puts more pressure on your joints, which has the risk of cracking.
 It is best suited for such people to avoid complex yoga poses.
 However, you can practice meditative postures or breathing techniques.

 3. Water Loss

-Various yoga forms like hot yoga are practiced in raised temperatures.
+Various yoga forms like hot yoga practice are practiced in raised temperatures.
 In turn, the place becomes rich in humidity and puts a lot of pressure on your body.
 Thus, when your body gets heated up under an already hot place, you start to lose water.

 Over time, you might experience cramps or muscle tears since your body is running empty on water.
 Further, water helps you to cool down your body.
 With the lack of water, your body’s temperature rises by many folds and you might run the risk of collapsing down.